Kelsonlp/lp-discovery/README.md

 # lp-discovery
-Im Kelson studient in Uniceplac the Enginner of Software
+I'm Kelson, studient in Uniceplac the Enginner of Software